loominatrx/genshin-data-manager/README.md

   - or [download the source directly from here](https://github.com/Loominagit/genshin-data-manager/archive/refs/heads/master.zip) and extract it somewhere.
 - `cd genshin-data-manager` and run `python3 main.py`.
 Don't forget to follow the instructions!

+## Features

+This thing can almost do anything that you imagine!
+This thing can:

+- Download _almost_ all required game data to run Genshin (yeah, almost... since some of the files are not found on their server.
+Blame HoYoVerse for this.),
+- Download different voice pakcs,
+- Download specific game resources (whether it's the asset bundles, voice packs, or cutscenes),
+- Update the game files directly without removing them (use force-redownload to achieve this),
+- Last, but not least: Copy ALL the game files to your Android phone!

 ## FAQ

 Q: How did you found out the server link?